|Applicant Competition||Very Low|

 |28 and Above||Good||>89%|

-You will need very good grades in high school to get into University of Oregon.
+Applicants require very good grades in high school to get into UO.
 The average high school GPA of the admitted freshman class at University of Oregon was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school grades are above the average 3.6 GPA, you have a very good chance of being admitted as UO accepts 83% of all applicants.
+The school ranks #6 in Oregon for highest average GPA.
+If your high school grades are above the average 3.6 GPA, you have a very good chance of being admitted as UO accepts 82% of all applicants.

 |3.50 to 3.75||30%||Avg +|